 She is an international speaker and is well known for her work in the assistance dog training industry, being the world leader in the training of Emergency Response Dogs for people with epilepsy and other complex medical conditions.
 Val has many years’ experience in the training and rehabilitation of problem dogs and horses and is an expert in the effects of diet on canine behaviour, rehabilitation and training.
 Val has written a number of booklets on canine behaviour and training and is co-author of several research papers.

 Dr. Robert Falconer-Taylor

-Robert successfully passed his COAPE Diploma in 2002 and has since become Veterinary Consultant to COAPE and one of the three tutors on the COAPE UK Diploma course, as well as being the author and tutor of several other COAPE courses.
+Robert successfully passed his COAPE Diploma in 2002 and has since become Veterinary Consultant to COAPE.
+He originally tutored and lectured on the COAPE UK Diploma course but has since taken on the very demanding role as consultant veterinary behaviourist to COAPE International, as well as being the author and tutor of several other COAPE courses.
 He qualified from the Royal Veterinary College in London in 1981 and first went into mixed veterinary practice and then into exclusively companion animal practice.